yyle88/gormcngen/README.md

 # gormcngen

-`gormcngen`: Provides a Columns() Function to Retrieve Column Names for GORM Models
+`gormcngen`: Provides a Columns() Function to Retrieve Column Names from GORM Models

 Like `MyBatis Plus` in the Java ecosystem, which allows developers to get column names using expressions like `Example::getName`.